-Alzheimer’s disease kills more Americans than breast and prostate cancer combined, currently affecting more than 5 million older Americans.
-It is irreversible and progressive and is the primary cause of dementia, the gradual loss of the ability to think, remember and reason.
+Alzheimer’s disease kills more Americans than breast and prostate cancer combined, currently affecting approximately 6 million older Americans.
+Alzheimer's disease is irreversible and progressive and is the primary cause of dementia, the gradual loss of the ability to think, remember and reason.

 “Alzheimer’s is, for the most part, a disease of age,” says Dr. Dara Schwartz, a clinical psychologist affiliated with Sharp Mesa Vista Hospital.
 “The longer you live, the higher your likelihood of developing the disease.
 While there is no definitive prevention strategy, if we can live a healthier life and ward off some of the diseases and lifestyle choices that increase the likelihood, the better off we will be.”